 – The best way, which I now apply with my two daughters, is to practice your Serve using targets (cones, piles of balls, etc.) in certain areas inside the service line.
 Then do not leave the court until you hit every target at least one time.

-Don’t fall for tips such as: to position your feet, toss the ball or hold the racquet in a certain way… Aiming and hitting a target in tennis when serving has a lot to do with visualization and feel.
+Don’t fall for tips such as: positioning your feet, tossing the ball or holding the racquet in a certain way… Aiming and hitting a target in tennis when serving has a lot to do with visualization and feel.
 Tell your body (consciously) what you want to achieve and then let your muscles execute it (subconsciously).
 With lots of this practice, in time, you’ll be able to hit any target you place inside the service court.

 These days I am having my two little daughters (8.5 and 10 years old) practice serves to targets.
-Sometimes it takes them a full basket to hit one of the targets (even though they are big cones)… at some point they tend to give up and comment that the task is impossible.
+Sometimes it takes them a full basket to hit one of the targets (even though they are big cones)… at some point, they tend to give up and comment that the task is impossible.
 That’s why I challenged them that I would hit those targets within 3 tries.
-They did not believe me; frankly, I did not believe myself of being able to do it also.
-But I just looked at the targets, threw the ball up in the air and hit it visualizing where I wanted it to go.
+They did not believe me; frankly, I did not believe myself in being able to do it also.
+But I just looked at the targets, threw the ball up in the air, and hit it, visualizing where I wanted it to go.